OfficeDev/outlook-dev-docs/docs/add-ins/authentication.md

 - Is used primarily by Exchange on-premises users
 - Needs access to a non-Microsoft service that you control

+Your add-in can call [getUserIdentityTokenAsync](/javascript/api/outlook_1_1/office.mailbox?view=office-js#getuseridentitytokenasync-callback--usercontext-) to get Exchange user identity tokens.
+For details on using these tokens, see [Authenticate a user with an identity token for Exchange](authenticate-a-user-with-an-identity-token.md).

 ## Access tokens obtained via OAuth2 flows